nuno-agostinho/psichomics/README.md

 click on `Create group` and confirm that there is now one group for each stage.
 - **By index or identifiers:** input specific index or identifiers to create a group
-- **By subset expression:** type a subset expression
+- **By subset expression:** filter attributes based on flexible subset expressions
-- **By GREP expression:** apply a GREP expression over a specific column of the dataset
+- **By regular expression:** apply a regular expression over a specific attribute

-Groups can also be selected in order to be merged, intersected, removed or renamed.
+Groups can also be selected in order to be manipulated (e.g. merged, intersected, etc.), removed or renamed.

 ## Feedback

 All feedback on the program, documentation and associated material is welcome.
 Please, send any suggestions and comments to the following contact: